jlmcgraw/processFaaData/README.md

-Create sqlite and spatialite databases from the 56-day data provided by the FAA
+Create sqlite and spatialite databases from the 56-day NASR data freely provided by the FAA

-The "spatial56day.db" this creates is used by the Aviation Map project
+The "spatial56day.db" this creates is used by my Aviation Map project and the sqlite database could be directly used in any Electronic Flight Bag (EFB) program.
+See "Sample SQL queries.sql" for some examples of querying this database

 These instructions are based on using Ubuntu 14.04+